grandparkla/beta/programs/día-de-los-muertos-art.markdown

 </div>
 {% endif %}

-Looking to the Past to Build the Future <small>alters & art installations</small>
+Looking to the Past to Build the Future <small>Altars & Art Installations</small>
 ==============================================================

 October 28 through November 4, 2018